Peter Davis (businessman)

 Sir Peter John Davis (born 23 December 1941) is a British businessman, who was, from 2000 to 2004, the CEO of J Sainsbury plc, which operates the UK supermarket chain Sainsbury's.

 Davis was born in Cheshire on 23 December 1941, the son of John Stephen Davis and Adriaantje de Baat.
 He was educated at Shrewsbury School.
 Peter Davis worked for a company called the Ditchburn Organisation, Dock Road, Lytham, Lancashire, U.K. circa 1960/61.

 Ditchburns had two sides, one side being Ditchburn Music Maker, which manufactured and sold Juke Boxes and the other side being Ditchburn Vending Machines, which manufactured and sold Hot and Cold drink vending machines.
 Davis worked for the sales and marketing side of Ditchburn Vending Machines.

 Davis worked for Sainsbury from 1976 to 1986 as marketing director and then assistant managing director.
 Between 1986 and 1994 he was chief executive and chairman of the publishing business Reed International and was involved in the merger with the Dutch scientific publisher Elsevier.

 He was chief executive of Prudential plc from 1995 having joined the company as a non-executive director.
 During this period, the company was condemned by the Treasury for mis-selling more pensions than any other firm.
 The Securities and Investments Board ordered the firm to retrain its entire sales staff, due to 'continuing and persistent breaches' of the standards of training for the sales force.

-Davis was knighted in 1997 for services to training and industry.
+Davis was knighted in the 1997 New Year Honours for services to training and to industry.
 In 1997 he featured in the Prudential's television advertising campaign 'The Man from the Pru', built around the image of Davis as a friendly man advising on his customers' futures.
 In reality, Prudential staff were required to call him 'Mr Davis' when they met him.